ETC-A/etca-spec/extensions/double-word-operations/README.md

 # General design

 **Extension State: Under Development**
-**Enabled by Default: Yes**
+**Enabled by Default: *No***
 **Requires: Base**
-**CPUID Bit: 4**
+**CPUID Bit: 6**

+- All registers (including the `PC`) _must_ be able to store 32 bit (double word) values
-- The SS bits in the calculation opcode can now be set to 00.
+- The SS bits in the calculation opcode can now be set to 10.
-- When the SS bits are set to 00, the calculation is performed as if the operation was for 8 bit values.
+- When the SS bits are set to 10, the calculation is performed as if the operation was for 32 bit values.
 - Operations that write to a register _must_ sign extend the value to the register's width before writing it to the register.
-- Operations that modify flags _must_ modify them as if the operation was for 8 bit values.
+- Operations that modify flags _must_ modify them as if the operation was for 32 bit values.
-- Memory stores in this mode _must_ only affect the 8 bit section that is being written to.
+- Memory stores in this mode _must_ only affect the 32 bit section that is being written to.

 # Added Instructions

 The following calculation opcode is now defined.
 This instruction follows the same semantics as MOV except that the value written to the destination register is zero extended to the register's full width. `MOVS` is also now an alias for the pre-existing `MOV` instruction.

 | `CCCC` | NAME       | Operation                          | Flags  | Comment     |
 |--------|------------|------------------------------------|--------|-------------|
 | `1000` | `MOVZ`     | `A ← B`                            | None   |             |

-As an example, `movz r0, -1` with the SS bits set to 00 will store the value 255 in rx0.
+As an example, `movz r0, -1` with the SS bits set to 01 will store the value 65535 in r0, even if that register has a 32bit maximum width.

 # Assembly changes

-8bit register references/8bit operations are marked by the infix/prefix `h` (i.e. `%rh0`)
+32bit register references/32bit operations are marked by the infix/prefix `d` (i.e. `%rd0`)